-Homemade animal crackers kick store-bought animal crackers to the curb.
-Made from scratch with natural ingredients, they're gonna remake all your memories of those stale, bland animal crackers in the circus box.
+Made from scratch with natural ingredients, these are gonna remake all your memories of stale, bland animal crackers in the circus box.

 "Really super easy."
 "So good, I made it twice."
 "Pure joy."
 That's what folks are saying about this homemade nut butter recipe.